Quick Answer

 -

-Spotify says this is to fight fraud — but real artists are getting hit too.
+Spotify says this is to fight fraud and support professional music creation — but real independent artists are getting hit too.

 Why Small Artists Are Losing Money